paths-erc/sacri-lapides-aegypti/src/content/alexandria/index.md

 - Church: A papyrus codex of The Alexandrian World Chronical mention the erection of a church.

-#### Architectonical Elements not _in situ_
+#### Architectonical Elements non _in situ_

 - Chancel screen: Some fragments of Byzantine buildings discovered at the site include part of a white marble chancel screen or related structure.
 They have been found c.
 50 m south-west of Diocletian's Column.
 They were carved from a re-used block which had a dedication of the period of Septimius Severus or Caracalla, mentioning Serapis
 - Capital: A small Byzantine capital, such as used on chancel screens, was found in the excavations of the Serapeum in c.
 1900 (Pensabene 1997, cat. n.
 483; McKenzie 2004, p.
 120).

 ## Bibliography

-- Adriani 1963 = Adriani A., Repertorio d’Arte dell’Egitto Greco-Romano, serie C., Vol. I-II, Palermo 1963.
-(Serapeo: nn.
-54-55, pp. 90- 100 and pp. 240-242; Cesareo n.
-12, pp. 64-66).
+- Adriani, A. 1963. *Repertorio d’Arte dell’Egitto Greco-Romano, serie C., Vol. I-II*, Palermo 1963.

-- Atiya 1991 = Atiya A. S., Alexandria, Historic church in, in Atiya A. S. (ed.), Coptic Encyclopedia, vol. 1, New York 1991, pp. 92- 95.
+- Atiya, A.S.
+1991.
+“Alexandria, Historic church”, in *Coptic Encyclopedia* vol. 1, edited by A.S.
+Atiya, 92- 95.
+New York.

-- Botti 1985 = Botti G., L’acropole d’Alexandrie et le Serapeum d’apres Aphtonius et les fouilles, Alexandrie 1985.
+- Botti, G. 1985. *L’acropole d’Alexandrie et le Serapeum d’apres Aphtonius et les fouilles*, Alexandrie..

-- Botti 1897 = Botti G., Fouilles a la colonne Theodosienne (1986), Alexandrie 1897.
+- Botti, G. 1897 *Fouilles a la colonne Theodosienne (1986)*, Alexandrie.

-- Botti 1900 = Botti G., Calatogue des Monuments exposes au Musée Gréco-Romain d’Alexandrie, Alexandrie 1900.
+- Botti, G. 1900. *Calatogue des Monuments exposes au Musée Gréco-Romain d’Alexandrie*, Alexandrie.

-- Breccia 1911 = Catalogue Général des Antiquités Egyptienne du Musée D’Alexandrie.
-Iscrizioni greche e latine, Le Caire 1911.
+- Breccia, E. 1911. *Catalogue Général des Antiquités Egyptienne du Musée D’Alexandrie.
+Iscrizioni greche e latine*, Le Caire.

-- De Lacy O’Leary 1938 = De Lacy O’Leary, The destruction of temples in Egypt, in Bullettin de la societé d’archeologie copte, 1938, pp. 51-57.
+- De Lacy, O’Leary.
+1938.
+“The destruction of temples in Egypt”, in *Bullettin de la societé d’archeologie copte*: 51-57.

-- Ebd el-Fattah 2001 = Ebd el-Fattah A., Une fouille récente au Serapéoin de Alexandrie, in J. Y Empereur (éditè par), Alexandrina 2, Études alexandrines 6, 2001, pp. 25-97.
+- Ebd el-Fattah, A. 2001. *Une fouille récente au Serapéoin de Alexandrie*, in *Alexandrina 2*, edited by J.Y.
+Empereur, 25-97. Études alexandrines 6.

-- Fraser 1973 = Fraser M. P., Ptolemaic Alexandria, Oxford 1973.
+- Fraser, M.P.
+1973. *Ptolemaic Alexandria*, Oxford.

-- Fraser 1991 = Fraser M. P., Alexandria Christian and medieval, in Atiya A. S. (ed.), Coptic Encyclopedia, vol. 1, New York 1991, pp. 88-92.
+- Fraser, M.P.
+1991.
+“Alexandria Christian and medieval”, in *Coptic Encyclopedia*, vol. 1,edited by Atiya A. S., 88-92.
+New York.

-- Grimm 1993 = Grimm G., Alexandria.
-Die erste Konigsstadt der hellenistischen Welt, Mainz Am Rhein 1993.
+- Grimm, G. 1993. *Alexandria.
+Die erste Konigsstadt der hellenistischen Welt*, Mainz Am Rhein.

-- Haas 1997 = Haas C., Alexandria in Late Antiquity, Baltimore 1997.
+- Haas, C. 1997. *Alexandria in Late Antiquity*, Baltimore.

-- Hairy 2001 = Hairy I., Analysis de pièces architecturales de un colonnade sur le site du Serapeum, in J. Y Empereur (éditè par), Alexandrina 2, Études alexandrines 6, 2001, pp. 85-92.
+- Hairy, I. 2001.
+“Analysis de pièces architecturales de un colonnade sur le site du Serapeum”, in *Alexandrina 2* edited by J.Y.
+Empereur, 85-92. Études alexandrines 6.

-- Handler 1971 = Handler S., Architecture on the Roman coins of Alexandria, in AJA, 75, 1971, pp. 57-74.
+- Handler, S. 1971.
+“Architecture on the Roman coins of Alexandria”, in *AJA*, 75: 57-74.

-- Heinen 1991 = Heinen H., Alexandria in Late Antiquity, in Atiya A. S. (ed.), Coptic Encyclopedia, vol. 1, New York 1991, pp. 95-103.
+- Heinen, H. 1991.
+“Alexandria in Late Antiquity”, in *Coptic Encyclopedia*, vol. 1, edited by A.S.
+Atiya, 95-103.
+New York.

-- McKenzie 2004 = McKenzie J. S., Gibson S., Reyes T., Reconstructing the Serapeum in Alexandria from the Archaeological Evidence, in JRS, vol. 94, 2004, pp. 73-121.
+- McKenzie, J.S., S. Gibson, and T. Reyes.
+2004.
+“Reconstructing the Serapeum in Alexandria from the Archaeological Evidence”, in *JRS*, 94: 73-121.

-- McKenzie 2007 = McKenzie J., The architecture of Alexandria and Egypt.
-300 BC-AD 700, Yale University Press, 2007.
+- McKenzie, J. 2007. *The architecture of Alexandria and Egypt.
+300 BC-AD 700*, Yale University Press.

-- Pensabene 1993 = Pensabene P., Elementi architettonici di Alessandria e di altri siti egizi, Roma 1993.
+- Pensabene, P. 1993. *Elementi architettonici di Alessandria e di altri siti egizi*, Roma..

-- Rowe 1946 = Rowe A., Discovery of the famous temple and enclosure of Serapis at Alexandria, Suppl.
-Annales du Service des Antiquites de l’Egypte, II, Le Caire, 1946.
+- Rowe, A. 1946. *Discovery of the famous temple and enclosure of Serapis at Alexandria*, Suppl.
+Annales du Service des Antiquites de l’Egypte, II, Le Caire.

-- Tkackzow 1984 = Tkackow B., Remarques sur la topographie et l’architecture de l’ancienne Alexandrie dans le textes antiques, in Archeologia, XXXV, 1984, pp. 1-25.
+- Tkackzow, B. 1984.
+“Remarques sur la topographie et l’architecture de l’ancienne Alexandrie dans le textes antiques”, in *Archeologia*, XXXV: 1-25.

-- Tkackzow 1990 = Tkackow B., Archaeological source from the earliest churches in Alexandria, in Coptic Studies (Act of the Third International Congress of Coptic Studies (Warsaw, 20-25 August 1984), Varsowe 1990, pp. 431-435.
+- Tkackzow, B. 1990.
+“Archaeological source from the earliest churches in Alexandria”, in *Coptic Studies (Act of the Third International Congress of Coptic Studies (Warsaw, 20-25 August 1984)*, 431-435.
+Varsowe.

-- Tkackzow 1993 = Tkackzow B., The topography of ancient Alexandria.
-An archaeological map, Varsovie 1993.
+- Tkackzow, B. 1993.*, The topography of ancient Alexandria.
+An archaeological map*, Varsovie.